top of page

 Index

-Note: Before we hop in, you can to grab yourself a free wiring diagram by signing up to The Van Conversion Newsletter
+Note: Did you know you can get a free electrical wiring diagram by signing up for The Van Conversion Newsletter?

-To Cut to the Chase
+To Cut to the Chase - Our Top Picks

 The BougeRV 53 Quart Portable Refrigerator is an excellent budget option for campervan setups, offering a solid balance between capacity and performance.
 With a generous 53-quart (50L) capacity, it easily stores groceries, drinks, and perishables for longer trips.
-Despite its affordable price, this fridge can cool down to -4Ā°F (-20Ā°C), making it suitable for both refrigeration and freezing needs.
+Despite its affordable price, this fridge can cool down to -4°F (-20°C), making it suitable for both refrigeration and freezing needs.
 The dual-zone feature further enhances its versatility by allowing users to divide the fridge and freezer areas based on their storage preferences.

-3 Types of Campervan Fridges
+Types of Campervan Fridges

-There are three types of campervan fridges, they are;
+There are three types of campervan fridges:

-• The 12v compressor fridge
+• The 12V compressor fridge

 • The absorption fridge